jpisani0/passgen/README.md

 passgen: a simple CLI password generator

-OPTIONS:
+OPTIONS: \
-  -l, --length
+  -l, --length:
      Used to specify the desired length of the password.
 Any positive integer from 1 to 512.
-Default is 20 characters.
+Default is 20 characters. \
-  -s, --symbols
+  -s, --symbols:
      Used to not include symbols in password.
-Symbols included by default.
+Symbols included by default. \
-  -n, --numbers
+  -n, --numbers:
      Used to not include numbers in password.
 Numbers enabled by default.

 Example: passgen -l 25 -s --numbers --> generate a password that is 25 characters long and has no numbers or symbols